Top 5 mistakes made with travel insurance in Singapore

 1. Skipping on travel insurance altogether

 One of the worst mistakes of all might be skipping on travel insurance.
-When the chances of travel or medical related assistance while you're overseas average at about 20–25%, not having travel insurance to back you up is a risk that might cost you more than what you've saved.
+When the chances of travel or medical-related assistance while you're overseas average at about 20–25%, not having travel insurance to back you up is a risk that might cost you more than what you've saved.

 Losing a belonging or getting mugged may be minor but if you run into a medical emergency whilst overseas, you might not be ready to pay that cost.
 For instance, having to check into a hospital while overseas can easily rack up a medical bill of thousands of dollars – an unreasonable expense that could have been avoided with a simple travel insurance plan.

-On a side note, some people rely on the complimentary travel insurance that is given when you book your trips with particular credit cards.
+Some people rely on the complimentary travel insurance that is given when you book your trips with particular credit cards.
 Many of these complimentary travel insurance plans are limited in coverage but is still a form of coverage nonetheless.
 The choice to extend the scope of insurance coverage is entirely up to you.